RohanNero/avs-depeg-demo/README.md

    - The task is marked valid because technically the data is correct (depeg event did occur at the timestamps).
    - The task is marked invalid because the timestamps don't accurately encompass the entire duration of the depeg.
    - The task is marked valid and updated to have `startingTimestamp` = 0 and `endingTimestamp` = 100.
-4. All `SalesPolicy` NFTs active during the depeg time are automatically eligible for a pay out.
+4. If Valid, all `SalesPolicy` NFTs active during the depeg time are automatically eligible for a pay out.

 On top of deciding how we handle responding to the tasks, we also need a method of preventing multiple tasks being created for the same depeg event.

 - Off-chain operator logic can view previous task timestamps and compare to newly created timestamps, but this doesn't solve duplicate tasks being created, only responded to.
-- On-chain logic inside `DepegServiceManager` could check to see if the timestamps fall within another task's, but this could get expsenive to execute once multiple tasks are created.
+- On-chain logic inside `DepegServiceManager` could check to see if the timestamps fall within another task's, but this could get expensive to execute once multiple tasks are created.

 Either way, the operators should probably contain logic marking all of the depeg event timestamps to prevent duplicate tasks (If the operators are the only ones allowed to create new tasks, this would solve the above issue).